World Heart Day (WHD)

 The National Heart Awareness campaign is an initiative promoted by the Nigerian Heart Foundation and our major partners in recognition of the rising prevalence of Cardiovascular disease in the Nigerian population.
 The campaign is to create awareness on the issue of Heart health throughout Nigeria.
-The target population will be those in work places – in the public and private sectors, and artisans in all area of business endeavour.
+The target population will be those in workplaces – in the public and private sectors, and artisans in all areas of business endeavour.

 Golf tournaments are organised for Executives of organizations and Business sectors, to encourage them to engage in physical activities.
 During the tournaments, health promotion lectures are organized and health screenings are carried out.

 Nigerian Heart Foundation works with the Media to educate the public on the importance of healthy living and create awareness for Nigerian Heart Foundation programme through:

 World Salt Awareness Week

 World Salt awareness week is organized to call for more action; encourage individuals to read labels and choose foods with less salt and partner with food companies to provide the population with low salt options.